renovatebot/renovate/docs/usage/self-hosted-configuration.md

 By default, Renovate logs and displays a warning when the `GITHUB_COM_TOKEN` is not set.
 By setting `githubTokenWarn` to `false`, Renovate suppresses these warnings on Pull Requests, etc.
-Disabling the warning is helpful for self-hosted environments that can't access the `github.com` domain, because the warning is useless in these environments.
+Disabling the warning is helpful for self-hosted environments that can not access the `github.com` domain, because the warning is useless in these environments.

 ## globalExtends